 Below is the 1999 Geological Society of America geologic time scale chart.
 The main thing I want you to see on this chart is that the periods of normal and reversed polarity have been marked so that they correspond with various ages on the time scale.
 These periods of time have mostly been set by careful correlation of marine floor magnetic properties.

 In the screencast below, I point out the markings indicating episodes of normal and reversed polarity as shown on the 1999 GSA geologic time scale.

 Click for transcript

 This is a portion of the Geological Society of America’s version of the geologic timescale.
 Starting with the Cenozoic Era.
 This is today.
-Time goes backwards down this axis and picks up again here in the Mesozoic at 65 million years ago.
-And then time keeps on going backwards down to about 250 million years ago.
-What i want you to see is that next to these ages — here’s 10 million years ago, 15 million years ago and so on — the direction of the Earth’s magnetic field is recorded.
+Time goes backward down this axis and picks up again here in the Mesozoic at 65 million years ago.
+And then time keeps on going backward, down to about 250 million years ago.
+What I want you to see is that next to these ages — here’s 10 million years ago, 15 million years ago and so on — the direction of the Earth’s magnetic field is recorded.
 Each of these black bands, like this one, is showing times of normal polarity in which the Earth’s magnetic field is aligned the same way it is today.
 Then each of these white bands; for example, right here, here, and down here, show times when the field was reversed compared to today’s field.
 You can see that there are several reversals, many many.
 They don’t happen in any particularly periodic way, and they happen for different lengths of time.